17.10.2024 - 20.10.2024

 The exhibition represents a diverse reflection on the notion on ceremony in our life and positions ritualistic engagements as both a celebration of ancestral wisdom and a critical tool for interrogating and redefining established traditions and power dynamics.
 Rituals embody human actions that not only reinforce social structures but can also transform them.
 The artists invited by Radicants delve into the unifying power of communal celebrations—encompassing dances, processions, and festivities—as vessels for interpreting the shared human experience.
 Charwei Tsai’s participatory project sets the tone.
 The perishable offerings, hand-inscribed with mantras inside the vessels proposed by Charwei Tsai in her participatory installation in the entrance area of the peristyle of La Monnaie, serve as a gesture of gift-giving for the visitors of the art fair that benefits the collective well-being of all sentient beings.
 The hybridization of all the flags that make up the origins of Darius Dolatyari-Dolatdoust (France, Iran, Germany, and Poland), who designs costumes as choreographic proposals, offers a reason for ceremonial transformation—the disappearance of the human body under the costume and its metamorphosis into a different type of creature.
 Mohammad AlFaraj’s video projection Ghost of the Fallah is a poetic visual essay on the slow-paced life of the last remaining farmers wholeheartedly cultivating the last remaining usable plots in the artist’s hometown, once home for the largest water oasis and oil fields in Saudi.
 Paired with the palm tree sculpture and spectacular installation in the peristyle, the film that searches for that supernatural and emerging soul, mixed with the components of the world’s natural mosaic and the repetitive ceremonies of the mundane life.
 The series of Marcos Kueh’s tapestries is inspired by the idea of foreign identities versus the performative expectation of the Western gaze.
 His colorful and massive woven posters and billboards allude at the same time to the gathering of creatures of the tropics for a ceremonious celebration of a bizarre culture and to the criticism of exotic imports and the ritual of grief concerning the invisibility of our problems in the eyes of others.
 Zadie Xa draws upon her Korean-Canadian background to inform an ongoing engagement with hybrid and diasporic identities, global histories, and folklore, as well as spiritual and religious rituals to elevate narratives that have been erased and repressed by the West and occupying powers.
 Her textile pieces, inspired by embroidered hanboks, items of traditional Korean clothing, are reminiscent of both indigenous North American quilting and the Korean bojagi tradition, which has itself been compared to the work of modern artists such as Piet Mondrian and Paul Klee, and are dedicated to honoring and “re-remembering” the work of the artist’s ancestors.
 In contrast, Minja Gu arranged a ritual of group matchmaking for unmarried men and women over the age of 30 on May 30, 2010, to blur the boundaries between mundane life and artistic projects.
 Nil Yalter performs in her video a shamanic ritual with electronic sounds, acting as an homage to female shamans—of whose existence she learned in Siberia.
 Her approach seeks to remind viewers of the necessity of opening oneself to uncoded forms of knowledge outside the Cartesian framework, getting in touch with ancient, indigenous consciousness in order to trace the unrevealed sources of female power and its potential for transgression.

 Ceremonious assemblies manifest universal social forms that resonate across diverse cultural landscapes, prompting artists from Asia and beyond to reconnect with ancestral roots, explore diasporic narratives, and revive forgotten traditions.
 In a globalized world, this artistic dialogue posits unity as a remedy for contemporary estrangement, advocating for interdependence over isolation and conflict.
 Nina Jayasuriya’s artistic practice reflects on our use of everyday objects, and on the significance of sacredness and the reappropriation of heritage, as part of an ongoing construction of intimate environments and personal myths.
 Her series of ceremonial shoes (which is the depiction of the shoes put off by religious people before entering a temple) dispersed through the exhibition space, indicate on the fine line between rituals and everyday life, dissolved into the fabric of everyday life.
 Aryuna Bulutova turns to Indigenous practices and epistemologies in a quest to heal our relationship with the world beyond the human.
 Inspired by Lusuud, a Buryat shamanic ritual, and guided by her parents, who are practicing shamans, Bulutova’s video and installation work interweaves ancestral knowledge with climate awareness. Özlem Altın’s collaged imagery depicts a central figure, which seems to connects the earth with the sky and relates either directly or metaphorically to the sacred ancient rituals that have been performed according the rhythm of the year’s season, like for instance the Equinox.
 The visual core of Qian Qian’s paintings draws from symbols endemic to the microcosms of electromagnetism and molecular biology, akin to micro-landscapes probing the harmony and chaos within this internal universe, which engages in a ritual of spiritual metamorphosis.
 Leelee Chan’s enigmatic sculptures incorporate urban debris, ancient artifacts, natural materials, and industrial and mundane products and look like the props for the unknown strange ceremonies.
-Tomoko Sauvage’s sonorous timepiece, assembled with underwater glass sculptures as a metronome for poly-pulsating music and meditation on a ritual of slowing down time, and Natsuko Uchino’s ceramic bowls and glass objects, which revisit the history of techniques and know-how by thwarting the hierarchies between disciplines, as well as Trevor Yeung’s sculptures and lighting systems, serve as instruments and props to be activated in speculative rituals to be imagined by everyone.
+Tomoko Sauvage’s sonorous timepiece, assembled with underwater glass sculptures as a metronome for poly- pulsating music and meditation on a ritual of slowing down time, and Natsuko Uchino’s ceramic bowls and glass objects, which revisit the history of techniques and know-how by thwarting the hierarchies between disciplines, as well as Trevor Yeung’s sculptures and lighting systems, serve as instruments and props to be activated in speculative rituals to be imagined by everyone.
+Farah Al Qasimi’s film Surge explores the nature of desalination technology and its effects on marine life through the fictive narrative of a mermaid and a woman who fears the water as a metaphor for the environmental impact of daily rituals of coastal city economies.
+It is a short, essayistic film that pulls material from YouTube and TikTok and combines it with first-person storytelling.

 Performances: